 Since man-made money and a number of global currencies are secured by the country’s gold reserves, primarily because gold seems like a secure investment, most people from investment arena feels that it is a valuable asset.
 On the contrary every document related to mutual fund investment says mutual fund investments are subject to market risks.
 So what do you think whether gold is better than mutual funds?

 Gold has its own disadvantages, like all other asset classes.
 It raises questions about transportation, safety and inventory.
 You alone would be responsible for handling, monitoring and securing your gold and protecting it-which for most investors is a hassle.
-Unless you invest in a Gold ETF, you will have to live in constant fear of theft.
+Unless you buy gold online, you will have to live in constant fear of theft.

 Apart from this when an investor sells the gold in the form of gold jewellery, it attracts additional charges over and above the actual worth.
 However, you will unavoidably end up losing some value while selling gold jewellery, as it is very vulnerable.
 Investing in Soveriegn Gold Bond (SGB) is by far the best option to invest in gold as it eliminates the issues with physical gold investment such as transportation, cost of storage and making charges.